rtivadar/aath0.github.io/menu/open.md

 title: Material
 ---

-Bellow you can find scripts for running experiments or analyzing (intracranial) EEG data, and other shared material.
+Bellow you can find some openly available material from our lab.

 #### Neuroscience-related material:
 * [Open educational resources for algorithmic decision-making in neuroscience](#open-educational-resources-in-neuroscience)